rschmukler/kongo/README.md

 works well with [co](https://github.com/visionmedia/co).

-## HEADS UP - THIS IS A WIP

 Master is under active development.
 If you would like to experiment with a semi-documented version please check out tag [0.0.2](https://github.com/rschmukler/kongo/tree/0.0.2).

 This is very much a work in progress.
 Feel free to use parts of it right now.
-Eventually the goal is to get a db wrapper, a collection wrapper, and perhaps a few more.

-## Example Usage (Subject to change)
+## Example Usage

-Creating a wrapped collection (won't be necessary eventually).
+Connecting to a database

 ```js
 var Kongo = require('kongo');